Before & After Property Documentation Packs in Central Florida

 - During property acquisition or handover

-Even a single baseline inspection can significantly strengthen future claims by providing a clear point of comparison.
+Even a single baseline documentation flight can strengthen future claim discussions by providing a clear point of comparison.

 The “After” Component: Documenting Change

 After a loss event, accurate documentation becomes urgent.
-Drone-based inspections can capture damage quickly, safely, and with minimal disruption—often before temporary repairs begin.
+Drone-based inspection-support imagery can capture damage quickly, safely, and with minimal disruption—often before temporary repairs begin.

 Post-storm and post-event documentation